Stuart Fell

-Stuart Fell is a professional actor and stuntman known particularly for his work with the British science fiction show Doctor Who.
+Stuart Fell (born 10 March 1942) is a professional actor and stuntman known particularly for his work with the British science fiction show Doctor Who.

 Early life

 Fell was born in Morecambe in the English county of Lancashire.
 His father served in the Royal Air Force during World War II and so the family "travelled around a lot", Fell told an interviewer, including a posting in Scotland.
 Prior to his television and film career, Fell worked as an electronics tester and then joined the British Army, serving in the Parachute Regiment.

 Career

 He has appeared on British television many times, with his earliest role being in the LWT comedy series Hark at Barker, in which he plays the driver of a car that crashes when he's distracted by Ronnie Barker carrying a mannequin.
 In 1971, he appeared as an uncredited extra in the Doctor Who serial Terror of the Autons, and his last role came in 1998, as a stuntman in Duck Patrol.

 He worked in over twenty Doctor Who stories in all, from 1971 to 1983, as a stuntman, actor, and once (in 1981) as a fight arranger.
 He played the role of Dennis Moore when on horseback in Monty Python's Flying Circus, doubling for John Cleese.

 His small size made him ideal for a number of roles.
 He was able to get inside a number of small, cramped costumes and even doubled for Katy Manning and Louise Jameson (wearing their costumes on both occasions).
 His large range of varied skills earned him praise.
 In several DVD commentaries, he was praised for his range of skills including juggling, fire-breathing, acrobatics, stilt-walking and riding a motorcycle.
 Even as a newcomer to stunt work, he was eager to prove himself.
 One example was in The Claws of Axos, where he is shot and then flipped backwards on a wire rig.